Last updated on March 18, 2025

 GUSimic

-In my section on colors above, I talked about how each color represents something different when it comes to the characteristics of the world that the set exists in.
-Its characters, creatures, and other set pieces all gain meaning and design from these characteristics.
-The fun really starts when we start playing with the connections and areas between the colors, and how a characteristic can have very different meanings depending on the context and goal of the character in the lore.
+Each color's characters, creatures, and other set pieces all gain meaning and design from these characteristics.
+The fun starts when we play with the connections and how characteristics can have very different meanings depending on the context.

-Let’s look at these color pairs and see how they play out.
+Let’s look at these guilds (or color pairs) and see how they play out.

 Azorius: WU